ihmeuw/pseudopeople/docs/source/datasets/index.rst

 Most datasets are yearly and can be generated for any year between 2020 and 2040 (inclusive).
 It is only possible to generate Decennial Census data for decennial years -- 2020, 2030, and 2040.

 The datasets that can be generated are listed below.
-Each row of a given dataset represents an individual record, with the columns representing different record attributes, such as name, age, sex, et cetera.

 .. contents::
    :depth: 2